Chia-Network/chialinks/.github/pull_request_template.md

 # Thank you for your contribution to ChiaLinks

-Please select all that apply and delete sections that are not relevant.
+Please edit this description to select all that apply and delete sections that are not relevant.
 Ensure your code builds clean without any errors or warnings.

 In particular, note some characters (such as `:`) in YAML `.yml` files will break parsing and should be replaced by the corresponding HTML code instead (e.g. `&#58;`)